idaholab/moose/modules/chemical_reactions/doc/content/source/bcs/ChemicalOutFlowBC.md

 !syntax description /BCs/ChemicalOutFlowBC

-Integrated boundary condition to specify $\nabla u$ on the boundary, which arises from integation by parts on the diffusion term
+Integrated boundary condition to specify $\nabla u$ on the boundary, which arises from integration by parts on the diffusion term
 \begin{equation}
 \nabla \cdot \left(\phi D \nabla C_j \right)
 \end{equation}